Ghorric/ansible-playground/README.md

 # ansible-playground

 Ansible builds, installs and runs a small JMS app on a DinD (Docker in Docker) environment.
-It creates 4 hosts: Ansible-Master, Jms-Broker and two DemoApp (Karaf) boxes.
+It creates four hosts: Ansible-Master, JMS-Broker and two DemoApp (Karaf) boxes.

 ## Warning

-This is NOT a Docker example!
+This project is NOT a Docker example!
 Don't use Docker like this for production deployments!
 (Keep them simple, small and immutable)

 This code is just me trying out Ansible.
 So this is not exactly a how-to project.
-I made many things just work somehow and I might (or might not) improve it in the future.
+I made many things work somehow, and I might (or might not) improve it in the future.

 ## Getting Started

 The following instructions will run the app with Docker/Ansible.
-You can also run the JMS app directly on your local computer (without virtualzation; Ansible and Docker are not involved at all).
+You can also run the JMS app directly on your local computer (without virtualization; Ansible and Docker are not involved at all).
 More about that in the 'Pure Karaf setup' chapter.

 ### Prerequisites

 I only tested this on Windows.
-Theoretically, it shouldn't be too dificult to make it runnable on another OS.
+Theoretically, it shouldn't be too difficult to make it runnable on another OS.
 Everything is executed inside Docker containers except the script that runs 'docker build', 'docker save' and 'docker run' (***Win.sh scripts are Windows only because they use winpty).

 You need to install 'Git Bash' and Docker (links in 'Built With' section).